tagomobile/api/README.md

 Response Status Codes
 ---------------

-* 200 - Request was successful.<br/>
+* 200 - Request was successful.
 * 201 - Item was successfully created.
-The Location header returned contains the URL to the newly-created item.<br/>
+The Location header returned contains the URL to the newly-created item.
-* 204 - Request was successful but no content is returned.<br/>
 * 400 - Wrong input parameter.
-See response content for details.<br/>
+See response content for details.
 * 401 - User not found.
-No user was found for granted ApiKey.<br/>
+No user was found for granted ApiKey.
 * 403 - Access dinied.
-User with granted ApiKey don't have access to requested resource.<br/>
+User with granted ApiKey don't have access to requested resource.
 * 404 - The requested resource could not be found.
-See response content for details.<br/>
+See response content for details.
 * 500 - Internal Server Error.
 See response content for additional details.
-We are notified about any server error and will resolve it shortly.<br/>
+We are notified about any server error and will resolve it shortly.
 **Errors**

 When a non-2xx HTTP status is returned, the following error representation will be returned.